 If you play PvP and are enchanting end-game gear, there is a chance you might damage your equipment while enchanting.
 Repair will let you repair your equipment if it gets damaged.

-Enchanting gets more difficult the higher up you get.
+Enchanting gets more difficult as you aim for higher bonuses, so getting to +6 can be harder than getting to +5.
 Every time you fail to enchant an item you’ll get a percentage bonus to your next attempt until you succeed.
-Once you succeed the fail bonuses will be used and you’ll have the next level of difficulty to face.
+Once you succeed, the fail bonuses will be used and you’ll have the next level of difficulty to face.

 Once you get to end-game gear your equipment can earn item XP.
 Gear that is equipped when you complete daily quests will earn Item XP that will increase your odds.
 Once you've successfully enchanted (or upgraded) your item, your Item XP total will be reduced by the amount of Item XP required for that level.